arshiyaazim/AlAqsaHRM/LOGIN_FIX.md

 A standalone script has been created to:
 - Create the `users` and `admins` tables if they don't exist
+- Create essential tables like `attendance` and `projects` if they don't exist
 - Add the default admin user to both tables
 - Reset admin password to the default/configured value
+- Validate login credentials across both authentication systems

 Run this script to fix login issues: